-TITLE NATURE OF CHANGE AASB 2014-9 Amendments to Australian Accounting Standards - Equity Method in Separate Financial Statements The amendments introduce the equity method of accounting as one of the options to account for an entity's investments in subsidiaries, joint ventures and associates in the entity's separate financial statements.
-Impact: The adoption of this amendment has not had a material impact on the Company.
-Application date: AASB 2015-4 is applicable to annual reporting periods beginning on or after 1 July 2016.
-Standards - Disclosure Initiative: Amendments to AASB 101 Disclosure Initiative project.
-The amendments: clarify the materiality requirements in AASB 101, including an emphasis on the potentially detrimental effect of obscuring useful information with immaterial information clarify that AASB 101's specified line items in the statement(s) of profit or loss and other comprehensive income and the statement of financial position can be disaggregated add requirements for how an entity should present subtotals in the statement(s) of profit and loss and other comprehensive income and the statement of financial position clarify that entities have flexibility as to the order in which they present the notes, but also emphasise that understandability and comparability should be considered by an entity when deciding that order remove potentially unhelpful guidance in AASB 101 for identifying a significant accounting policy Application date: Standards - Disclosure Initiative: Amendments to AASB 101 is applicable to annual reporting periods beginning on or after 1 July 2016.
+AASB 2014-9 The amendments introduce the equity method of accounting as one of the options to account for an entity's investments in subsidiaries, joint ventures and associates in Amendments the entity's separate financial statements. to Australian Accounting Impact: The adoption of this amendment has not had a material impact on the Standards -Equity Method in Application date: AASB 2015-4 is applicable to annual reporting periods beginning Separate Financial Statements Standards Disclosure Initiative project.
+The amendments: - Disclosure clarify the materiality requirements in AASB 101, including an emphasis Initiative: on the potentially detrimental effect of obscuring useful information Amendments to with immaterial information AASB 101 clarify that AASB 101's specified line items in the statement(s) of profit or loss and other comprehensive income and the statement of financial position can be disaggregated add requirements for how an entity should present subtotals in the statement(s) of profit and loss and other comprehensive income and the statement of financial position clarify that entities have flexibility as to the order in which they present the notes, but also emphasise that understandability and comparability should be considered by an entity when deciding that order remove potentially unhelpful guidance in AASB 101 for identifying a significant accounting policy